DvDC13/TinyCalculator/README.md

 -> The result is -5.00
 - 3 * ( 1.2 * 4 )
 -> The result is 14.40
+- exit (or EXIT) to quit the program.

 ## Compile and Run